fabric8io/docker-maven-plugin/README.md

 ### Password encryption

 Regardless which mode you choose you can encrypt password as described in the [Maven documentation](http://maven.apache.org/guides/mini/guide-encryption.html).
-Assuming that you have setup a *master password* in `~/.m2/security-settings.xml` you can create easily create encrypted passwords:
+Assuming that you have setup a *master password* in `~/.m2/security-settings.xml` you can create easily encrypted passwords:

 ````bash
 	$ mvn --encrypt-password